Oxford Motor Neuron Disease Centre

 Research

-Having established some promising approaches in patients with established disease, we are now developing ways of applying these techniques to people who carry genetic risk factors but who may be some years from developing the disease.
+Having established promising approaches for therapy development and testing in those with established disease, we are leading in the application of these techniques to people who carry genetic risk factors for ALS, but who may be some years from developing disease symptoms.
+This includes the ACORN and FaTHoM initiatives.
 Our ultimate aim is to identify the earliest changes which occur in the disease and apply protective therapies before the onset of significant disability in those at risk and those already living with ALS.

 Anyone who either knows someone or works with patients with MND can understand the urgency of finding out more about the disease.
 The study is very organised and well explained with friendly, professional staff who were very thorough and patient.
 It was a pleasure to take part.An Oxford research volunteer